Save to Pinterest Buttery, golden pastry scrolls filled with sharp cheddar and savory salami—perfect for parties or snacking.

 Calories 110 Total Fat 7 g Carbohydrates 8 g Protein 4 g per serving

-Save to Pinterest Serve warm or at room temperature for best flavor and texture.
+Serve warm or at room temperature for best flavor and texture.

 Common Recipe Questions